Preventive health screenings you should not postpone

 Colorectal cancer screening

-Colorectal cancer is 90% treatable when detected early.
+With early detection, 9 out of 10 people have no evidence of colorectal cancer five years later.
 Screenings can also find noncancerous colon polyps or colon cancer early, when they can be easily removed or cured.
-Colorectal cancer is the second-leading cancer killer in America (among men and women when combined).
+Colorectal cancer is the second-leading cancer killer in the United States.

-Patients should be screened for colorectal cancer starting at age 45 — stool tests every 1-3 years or colonoscopy every 10 years, or more often as determined by their physician.
-About 90% of people diagnosed with colon cancer are older than 50.
+Patients should be screened for colorectal cancer starting at age 45 – stool tests every 1-3 years or colonoscopy every 10 years, or more often as determined by their physician.
+The risk of getting colorectal cancer increases as you age.

 Sanford Health offers these screenings: